 - You have now installed your extension and should see it present in relevant area of backend

-- Re-enable cache in admin.
+- Re-enable cache in admin and refresh

 On new installs the modules will turn themselves on and off whenever the user Synchronizes SHQ.
 If they change features in the SHQ dashboard then the next time they Synchronize the modules will be adjusted again.
 Synchronize should show these screens: